 BE WHAT’S POSSIBLE!

-This out-fitting effort is supported by a team of volunteers from Banana Republic/Gap at Stony Point and Short Pump Town Center who give their time, talents, and money.
-It started four years ago when Banana Republic/Gap Community Leaders, Deb Worten and Sue Dibert, visited our campus and the “General Store” which was located in the basement of the VHBG Gym.
+This out-fitting effort is supported by volunteers like associates from Banana Republic/Gap at Stony Point and Short Pump Town Center who give their time, talents, and money.
+It started years ago when Banana Republic/Gap Community Leaders, Deb Worten and Sue Dibert, visited our campus and the “General Store” which was located in the basement of the VHBG Gym.
 The “General Store” was just a room stashed with unsorted donations of clothes and other goods.
 Banana Republic/Gap associates saw a need and got to work to create a real “shopping experience” for kids who have nothing.
 They were able to relocate the “General Store” to an unused house on campus.
 With their expertise in merchandising, they staged the clothes, accessories, and other comfort items in separate rooms.
-They routinely swap displays according to season and make sure the choices are age-appropriate and fashionable for our kids.
+They make sure the choices are age-appropriate and fashionable for our kids.
 This helps boys and girls feel like they’re getting a ‘boutique’ shopping experience rather than having to scavenge through piles of stuff.
-In addition, Banana Republic/Gap associates share their retail knowledge with our kids by providing career workshops.
+We appreciate in-kind donations of comfort items, toiletries, art supplies, and household goods that delight the youth we serve.